• Skip to primary navigation

 There's always a common misconception that mold is reservable for infinity.

-But, the truth is, much like other perishables, cannabis is also not free from any fungi attack.
+But, much like other perishables, cannabis is also not free from any fungi attack.

 Yes, although the chances of moldy weed killing you are low, smoking them is still unsafe.